fimbaz/shrub/README.md

 - friggin C
 - limited UI
 - may segfault with certain libc
+- the world is a dense data structure, so everything is n^2 with worldsize

 Helpful hints:
-- Shrub was designed for xterm-256color
+- Shrub was designed for xterm-256color and requires ncurses-dev to build

+Installation guide:
+ 1. observe common params in game.c
+ 2. make
+ 3. ./shrub